Is there anything cuter than a fluffy Angora bunny??? Just look at this cute little fluffy face!

 Before I begin grooming I assemble my tools (scroll to the bottom of the post for handy shopping links!):

 *small, blunt end scissors (mine are dog grooming scissors with blunt ends)

 *baggie or box for storing harvested wool

 You can place your bunny on a study tabletop, or groom them on your lap.
 It’s nice to do it outside because there is less mess afterwards, but I find it frustrating to have the wind blowing all the hair around.
 I usually do it inside, and I always end up having to do a good vacuuming afterwards.

 Place the towel on your table, or on your lap.
 This will protect your clothes/surface (somewhat!) from the excess fur and will help cushion and cradle the bunny.

+For the majority of the brushing I use a grooming comb.
+The teeth are close together to help grab the loose fur and help work out any mats.
+I use short strokes working from the end of the fur down to the skin.
 Don’t forget to brush their ear furnishings (the fur on their ears), behind their ears, and the fur on their face.
 Be very careful around their eyes!
-I use the smaller comb on the face and ears.

 About once a month, you should trim the rabbit’s nails.
 You can do this while she is upside down.
 Carefully push aside her feet fluff and use small nail clippers to trim just the tip of the nail.
 If the nails are white you can easily see the nail’s blood supply – be sure not to cut that far!
 If the nails are dark, it can be harder to see, so proceed carefully.
 A nicked “quick” (the blood supply in the nail) can bleed profusely.
 If you do nick the quick, don’t panic, apply direct pressure with a clean paper towel for a minute or two then dip the nail in styptic powder, such as Kwik-Stop to help the blood clot.
 In a pinch, cornstarch can be used in place of styptic powder.